durai23/slurm_installation/slurm_installation.md

 .
 scp slurm.conf root@compute-n:/etc/slurm/slurm.conf</pre>

-Now we need to configure the spool and log directories.
+Now, according to the settings in the slurm.conf file we need to configure the spool and log directories.
 On the master node:
 <pre>mkdir /var/spool/slurmctld
 chown slurm: /var/spool/slurmctld
 chmod 755 /var/spool/slurmctld